aedart/ion/docs/archive/current/packages/container/bindings.md

 The `bind()` method is used to register bindings in the Service Container.
 It accepts three arguments:

 * `identifier: Identifier` - (_see [Identifiers](#identifiers)_).
-* `concrete: FactoryCallback | Constructor` - The value to be resolved.
+* `concrete: FactoryCallback | Constructor` - The value to be resolved from the container.
 * `shared: boolean = false` - (_optional - see [Singletons](#singletons)_).

 ```js